mbertucci47/keytheorems/README.md

 ## Things to do

 - Clean up the code.
 Things are out of order, poorly named, etc.
-- Add error messages.
-Curently there are none...
+- Add more error messages.
 - `thmtools` features not yet implemented
-    - `numbered=unless unique` key (partially implemented)
     - labels pointing to restated theorem, not original
-    - hyperlinking unnumbered theorems in list of theorems
     - certainly more
+- For a complete list, see the bottom of [`key-theorems.sty`](https://github.com/mbertucci47/key-theorems/blob/main/key-theorems.sty)